Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

 ### RFM Score

 There are many ways to calculate the aggregate RFM score.
-Most companies allocate different weights to each criteria.
-For example, a customer of R_score =1, F_score =2 , M_score =3 could either have a RFM score of:
+Most companies allocate different weights to across the three criteria.
+For example, a customer of R_score=1, F_score=2 , M_score=3 could have the following possible RFM scores:

-1. 123 if weights 100,10,1 were allocated to each criteria.
+1. 110+20+3 = 123 if weights 100, 10 , and 1 were allocated to the three criteria, respectively.
-2. 1+2+3 = 6 could be obtained
+2. 1+2+3 = 6 if each of the three criteria are given an equal weight of 1.
-3. (1+2+3)/3=2 could also be calculated.
+3. (1+2+3)/3 = 2 if we take the average of the three criteria.

-Depending on the nature of the businesses, one might increase or decrease the relative importance of each RFM variable to arrive at the final score.
-In this project,the RFM score is simply the average of the individual R, F, and M scores.
+Depending on the nature of the business, we might increase or decrease the relative importance (the weight) of the three criteria variables to arrive at the final RFM score.
+In this Project, we continue forward by simply calculating the customer's aggregate RFM score as the average of the three R, F, and M scores.
+This calculation method will provide an aggregate RFM score from 1 (lowest) to 5 (highest).